 Much of the peninsula is protected and the maquis forests rising from the northern shores are home to many ‘dağ keçesi’ wild mountain goats and endemic plant species.
 With its numerous bays and secluded coves untouched by development, under sail has been the most popular way to explore the dramatic coastline.

 This walking section starts from Datça heading south and west along rugged coastal headlands to the ancient city of Knidos and Deveboynu lighthouse at the end of the cape.
 The view looks across to The Greek Islands of the Dodecanese.
-Turning east along the mostly uninhabited northern shore the trail passes Sedir ısland of Cleopatra fame.
-Heading inland the trail continues down a tree lined avenue of tall Eucalyptos trees and past an ancient tomb of Idyamos to the charming resort of Akyaka.
+Turning east along the mostly uninhabited northern shore the section ends at the narrowest point (Balıkasiran) of the peninsula.